iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

 When you add a file or directory to a <abbr>DVC project</abbr> with `dvc add` or `dvc import`, a `.dvc` file is created based on the data file name (e.g.
 `data.xml.dvc`).
-These files contain the basic information needed to track the data with DVC.
+These files contain the information needed to track the data with DVC.

-They use a simple YAML format that can be easily written or altered manually.
+They use a simple [YAML](https://yaml.org/) format, meant to be easy to read, edit, or even created manually by users.
 Here is a full sample:

 ```yaml
 outs: